Our English word

 With three exceptions.
 You already know which three exceptions.
 They’re things God can’t bring himself to overlook, because they interfere with his grace too much.
 Apostasy

 If we commit these things, and continue to commit them, and even justify and elevate them and turn them into our twisted ministries, we’ve broken our relationship with God.
 We have no relationship with God.
 We’re not part of his kingdom.
-That’s why Jesus said we “hath never forgiveness, but is in danger of eternal damnation.”
+That’s why Jesus said we “never has forgiveness, but is guilty of an eternal sin.”

 But if they repent, God is gracious.